defold/defold.github.io/terms-and-conditions.md

  * you comply with all of the terms and conditions of the applicable distribution platform; and

- * you have all the necessary certification, consents, permissions, licences and approvals needed in order to publish the Game on the applicable platform and in the territories in which you wish to make it available.
+ * you have all the necessary certification, consents, permissions, licenses and approvals needed in order to publish the Game on the applicable platform and in the territories in which you wish to make it available.

 8.2 It is your responsibility and not ours to obtain and maintain all applicable registrations, certifications and approvals you need to publish and distribute your Game on a platform from the relevant platform.